Bed bug infestation

 Bed bugs in London and across the UK have recently been causing a lot of stress and sleepless nights.
 The blood-sucking insect is nocturnal and hides well most of the time, coming out to bite usually at night.
 Bed bugs and their infestations most often spread around with infested luggage, personal belongings and clothing, as well as with second hand furniture.
 If you spot any of the most common signs of this pest, such as black specks on the mattress and/or the bed frame, rusty blood stains on the bedding, etc.. we would recommend that you call a professional pest control company for advice.

 Prime Pest Control have developed a team of bed bug specialists that would be able to get rid of these pesky pests quickly and effectively.
-All of our pest technicians are trained by the BPCA and from their experience they have learned how to successfully exterminate and control various bed bug infestations across East, West, South, North London and all the surrounding counties.
+All of our pest technicians are trained by the British Pest Control Association (BPCA) and from their experience they have learned how to successfully exterminate and control various bed bug infestations across East, West, South, North London and all the surrounding counties.
 We offer bespoke bed bug treatment programmes to businesses, as well as customers in residential properties.
 Our individually-tailored bed bug control solutions include only the most effective methods for eradication with guaranteed high success rates.
 These integrated bed bug management schemes would include non-toxic or human-friendly treatments, or even both of them combined for optimal efficacy.
-Within these programmes, depending on the individual cases and requirements, we would include steam or carbon dioxide treatments, as well as the most efficient eradication method for bed bugs the bed bug heat treatment.
+Within these programmes, depending on the individual cases and requirements, we would include steam or carbon dioxide treatments, as well as one of the most efficient eradication method for bed bugs – the heat treatment with hot air.

 The whole process of bed bug removal and control starts with a detailed inspection of the property, followed by a targeted treatment, which will focus on the most probable hideouts and nests of the bugs.
 The main treatment will be carried out upon agreement, by both parties, on the methods that will be used for the bed bug extermination.
 We guarantee that all techniques that we use are safe and compliant with all pest-related legislation, regulations and business standards.
 Right after the main treatment our bed bug exterminator will advise you on the best practices for prevention and post-treatment monitoring and control.
 You will be also briefed on the Control of Substances Hazardous to Health (COSHH) and all post-treatment procedures that you need to follow.
 Depending on the level of infestation and all individual circumstances, more than one visit and, respectively, treatment may be required.
 In such cases we discount the price for every following treatment significantly.